elm-land/elm-land/docs/concepts/layouts.md

 Layouts are very similar to pages, and even have identical `init/update/subscriptions` functions.

-But here's what makes the layout's `view` function is unique:
+But here's what makes the layout's `view` function unique:
 1. It allows you to __embed__ other page or layout HTML anywhwere you like.
 1. It supports __nesting__ layouts to save you time and prevent bugs.